cpjobling/eg-247-textbook/dft/1/dft.md

 ## Introduction

 * Fourier series: periodic and continuous time function leads to a non-periodic discrete frequency function.
-* Fourier transform: non-periodic and continuous function leads to a non-periodic continuous frequency function.
+* Fourier transform: non-periodic continuous function leads to a non-periodic continuous frequency function.
 * Z and inverse Z-transforms produce a periodic and continuous frequency function, since they are evaluated on the unit circle.

 +++ {"slideshow": {"slide_type": "notes"}}